anubav/lproof/README.md

 :::
 ```

-Note that math-mode must still be explcitly enforeced in the indices and justifications for each
+Note that math-mode must still be explcitly enforced in the indices and justifications for each
 line of the proof.

 #### CSS Styling of lproofs